looran/jsaccess/README.txt

 CREATED file jsa/store/af022cd820fdad6cbcac8e15ac565c639a47dab0/065e18a7f246b800242a778a6e8dd07a3321dac6
 UPDATED file jsa/store/af022cd820fdad6cbcac8e15ac565c639a47dab0/index.txt

-[2] Syncronise the file store with you online server
+[2] Synchronise the file store with you online server

 On your machine: